 With all due respect to Fr.
 Sosa and every other Christian who does not believe in the devil.

-You all are wrong.
+You got it wrong.

-Satan is a powerful being created by God.
+Satan is real.
+He is a powerful being who was created by God.
 He eventually became filled with pride, turned against God and embraced evil (Isaiah 14:11-13, Luke 10:18).
 The words devil and Satan are used interchangeably a total of eighty-two times in the Bible.
 Most describe the devil and his exploits (Luke 13:16, Mark 4:15, Luke 22:3, John 8:44, 1stThessalonians 2:18).
 The other passages are mostly just warnings to be on guard against the devil (Ephesians 4:26-28, James 4:7, 1stPeter 5:8).
 It would be strange for God to describe something or someone that does not exist.
 It would be stranger still for God to warn people about something that does not exist.